gefyrahq/gefyrahq.github.io/reference/cli.md

 Brings up a local development infrastructure.
 Gefyra pulls the active `kubectl` connection and installs _Operator_ to the connected cluster.
 Gefyra waits for _Operator_ to become ready.
 In the last step, Gefyra rolls out the local Docker network and traffic tunnel endpoint.
+**Import** In some scenarios firewalls may be blocking port `31280`.
+Make sure it is reachable from your machine.

 **Example:** `gefyra up`